-They won the first soccer World Cup; there are towns called Fray Bentos and 33; and there are a lot more cattle than people.
-That’s all most people know of Uruguay, but the country is far more than just the sum of its cows.
+It won the first soccer World Cup, there are places called Fray Bentos and 33, and there are a lot more cattle than people.
+Throw in marijuana legalisation and a famously idiosyncratic president, and you’ve got all most people know of Uruguay.
+Perhaps others may have seen a film about the sinking of the Graf Spee.

 We’ve all heard of Burgundy and Tuscany, but what about Kosovo and Israel?